This document is about: QUANTUM 3

 Custom Graph Baker

-The AnimatorGraph’s ReferenceModel is the GameObject used to extract animation data during the bake process.
-To enable bone tracking, add the AnimationBoneSamplerMarker component in the hierarchy of the ReferenceModel, along with the desired position offset based on the bone/object you want to track.
+The AnimatorGraph's ReferenceModel is the GameObject used to extract animation data during the bake process.
+To enable bone tracking, add the AnimationBoneSamplerMarker component anywhere in the hierarchy of the ReferenceModel, positioned and oriented to match the bone or attachment point you want to track.

 This sample project includes a fully functional 3D Root Motion implementation within the MovementSystem.
 It also provides a motion-cancellation mechanism that interrupts the current state whenever the character collides with or stumbles over an obstacle.